afgomez/temporal-test-app/README.md

 - Checking for delays is a one-off operation.
 We don't need to respond to changes in traffic.
 - The route waypoints are given as input to the program.
-- There is only one customer.
+- Some values are static (i.e. the "From" email field, the customer name, or our company name).
 - This app will ever only run in development.
+No need to specify the Temporal host.

 ## Prerequisites

-The app uses [Mapbox](https://www.mapbox.com) for geolocation and navigation, and [Resend](https://resend.com/) for emails.
-API keys are needed for both
+The app uses [Mapbox](https://www.mapbox.com) for geolocation and navigation, [Resend](https://resend.com/) for emails, and OpenAPI for composing email messages.
+API keys are needed for all of them.

 ## Running the app